pradnyas5/fall-research/data_generation.md

 2. Clearpath UGV: https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/

-3. Velodyne 3D lidar (* only being used for collecting ground truth data)
+3. Velodyne 3D lidar (only being used for collecting ground truth data)

 4. Intel NUC computer with an Intel i7 4.70 GHz processor

-## Notes as found
+## Data Usage as found

 - Vision pipeline is implemented via Kimera-Semantics and Kimera-VIO.

 - Kimera VIO is solely responsible for processing the raw data.
 The raw data consists of `IMU` + `Stereo` data.
-  IMU + Stereo Frame synch packets are sent to stereo vision front end module.
+  IMU + Stereo Frame synch packets are sent to the stereo vision front-end module.

 - VIO does publish the processed odometry as well as depth image data from rosbag.
 However these topics have not been subscirbed by any node in KImera-Multi.